inertia666/ReaperFaderportNative/README.md

 If you want more flexibility and customisation, then I recommend using the Control Surface Integrator, by Geoff Waddington and installing Airon's Faderport configuration files as a starting point.

 Because the _Control Surface Integrator_ is a stateless design and will only mirror Reaper, it does not really work exactly as I want it to.
 This is why I developed a native controller for my own use.
-From my tests with the CSI, there are too many issues that require hardcoding to work around to fully make use of the Faderport's design.
+From my tests with the CSI, it will never work as I would like it to work because of its design ethos.
+This is not a criticism aimed at the CSI because it is a highly ambitious project and cleverly implemented and I myself use it for other DAW controllers.
+I use the CSI to control my _Console One_.

-I encourage the use of the _Control Surface Integrator_ because it is a very mature project with plenty of contributors and more people to help with your problems.
-This driver will also work even if the CSI installed.
+I do encourage the use of the _Control Surface Integrator_ because it is a very mature project with plenty of contributors and more people to help with your problems.
+It opens up a world of flexibility you can only dream.
-For example, I use the CSI to control my _Console One_ and my own Faderport driver to controll my two Faderports.
+This driver will also work even with the CSI controller installed (as long as you are not using the CSI to control your Faderport).

 ## _Disclaimer_ ##

 I am not a C++ developer by trade.
 I prefer easier languages like C#.
 I have found it challenging to structure the code as I would like.
 I also had to learn how to do all this on-the-fly using the csurf_mcu controller as a base and understand how Reaper works with extensions.